PhD (Organizational Psychology), Michigan State University (2018)

 MA (Organizational Psychology), Michigan State University (2014)

-* Coworker interactions (citizenship behavior, incivility, ostracism, etc.)
+* Interpersonal interactions (leadership, citizenship behavior, incivility, etc.)

 - *Joint-first authors.
 Tong, J*, Chong, S*, & Johnson, R.E.
 (2019).
 The indirect relations of workplace incivility with emotional exhaustion and supportive behaviors via self-blame: The moderating roles of observed incivility and trait emotional control.
 Journal of Organizational Behavior, Online first, doi: 10.1002/job.2399.